origo-map/origo/README.md

   		   npm install

- 3. To start webpack-dev-server use:
+ 3. To start a version for local development use:

    		  npm start